Funding Delivered under the Investing in Canada Plan

 Through Budget 2016, the first phase of the Plan made $14.4 billion in new funding available for the repair and modernization of key infrastructure.
 This funding has gone towards vital public transit systems, clean water and wastewater systems, and social infrastructure such as affordable housing.
 Building on the first phase of the Plan, $81.2 billion in additional funding was made available in Budget 2017 to support five priority areas over the next decade: public transit, green, social, trade and transportation, and rural and northern communities' infrastructure and provides predictable funding and focusses on large-scale transformational projects.

-For further details on each of the funding programs, see the Implementation Progress and Funding Update Table below.
+For further details on each of the funding programs, see the Implementation Progress and Funding Update tables below.

 Funding Programs